goropikari/Notifier.jl/README.md

 - `libnotify` for a desktop notification
 - `mail` for an e-mail notification
 - `aplay` (Advanced Linux Sound Architecture) for a sound notification
-- `espeak` for reading a given massage aloud
+- `espeak` for reading a given message aloud

 ```bash
 $ sudo apt install libnotify-bin alsa-utils espeak mailutils heirloom-mailx bsd-mailx